Frank Burrows: Life and career

 Burrows managed to lead City to promotion in the 1987–88 season, but the side struggled in the old Third Division and following disagreements with the board of directors, Burrows resigned in August 1989.
 Later that year, he returned to Portsmouth as assistant manager to John Gregory, before being appointed manager in January 1990.
-Pompey had been in serious danger all season of a second relegation in three campaigns, but their remarkable 'Run To The Sun' of 21 points in their final 9 games meant they finished nearer to a play off spot than the drop zone; unquestionably the determining factor in his appointment at Fratton Park being made more permanent.
+Portsmouth had been in serious danger of a second relegation in three campaigns, but a remarkable run of 21 points in their final nine games meant they finished nearer to a play off spot than the drop zone; unquestionably the determining factor in his appointment at Fratton Park being made more permanent.
 However, he left the following year after a string of poor performances.
 Burrows then arrived at Swansea City in March 1991, and enjoyed a productive four-year spell as manager of the Swans.
 Whilst at Swansea he led them to victory in the 1994 Football League Trophy Final.
 However, a falling-out with the board led to Burrows departure in July 1995, being succeeded in the position by his assistant, Bobby Smith.

 He was then on the coaching staff at West Ham United, working under manager Harry Redknapp before returning to Cardiff City as manager in February 1998, succeeding Kenny Hibbitt in the manager's position.
 Under Burrows, Cardiff won promotion to the old Division Two in the 1998–99 season, but the team found themselves struggling to stay out of the relegation zone, and Burrows resigned in February 2000, being succeeded by his assistant, Billy Ayre.

 From 2000 until 2004, Burrows was assistant manager to Gary Megson at West Bromwich Albion and helped them win promotion to the Premiership twice.
 In 2001 Burrows was diagnosed with cancer of the kidney, and spent several weeks away from The Hawthorns to recover from major surgery.
 In 2002, he signed a new three-year deal with the Baggies.
 Burrows took charge of two games as caretaker-manager following Megson's departure in November 2004, but left the Hawthorns once Bryan Robson arrived, despite being offered a role in the new setup.
 He was then given an opportunity to resurrect his partnership with Gary Megson, when he was offered the job of first team coach at Nottingham Forest, but he turned the post down, citing family reasons.
 He did join up with Megson again two years later though, taking up a role in the Leicester City coaching setup.
 The partnership was not to last long, however, as after just 41 days in the job Megson resigned, leaving Burrows as caretaker manager alongside Gerry Taggart.
 This continued until 22 November 2007, when Ian Holloway was appointed the new Leicester manager and Burrows left the club by mutual consent.

+Death

 He died on 24 November 2021, at the age of 77.